MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Select a subset of columns: *project*

-Use [project](./projectoperator.md) to pick out only the columns you want.
+Use [project](./projectoperator.md) to pick out the columns you want.
 See the following example, which uses both the [project](./projectoperator.md) and the [take](./takeoperator.md) operators.

 ## Filter by Boolean expression: *where*